 Yoga for lower back pain and hips pain

 So with all our entirely disturbed work routines and highly damaged postures and efforts, we still have hope in gaining our swift movement of back and hips back.
 This all can be achieved by putting a little effort into your agonized lives by adding yoga to it.
-So we present you to the much relieving yoga for lower back pain and hips pain down below in this article.
+So we present you with soothing yoga poses for your ever hurting back and hips.

 Major causes responsible for lower back and hip pain

 In addition to our helpless work routine, there are some more major causes responsible for lower back and hip pain.
 Some of these are listed below while there may be something more in-depth.

 - Muscle pull

 Daily Life tips for recovering the lower back and hip pain

 Life-saving tips for curing or preventing lower back pain and hip pain.
 These can be done entirely by your own will of recovering and takes few minutes to show effect.

 1. The use of packs

 The use of packs can be handy when you have lower back pain.
 These packs are categorized into ice and heat packs.